-When you consider the consistent shortage of nurses nationwide and combine that fact with the strain Covid-19 has placed on the U.S. healthcare system, it’s not a stretch to think that the need for nursing professionals is more pressing than ever.
-Texas is home to 10% of all community hospitals in the nation, which adds up to over 500 facilities caring for patients throughout the state.
+When you consider the consistent shortage of nurses nationwide and combine that fact with the strain Covid-19 has placed on the U.S. healthcare system, the need for nursing professionals is more pressing than ever.
+Texas is home to 10 percent of all community hospitals in the nation, which adds up to over 500 facilities caring for patients throughout the state.
 As you can imagine, the need for licensed nursing professionals in Texas is especially high.

 ADN Programs Approved by the Texas Board of Nursing